KodyKantor/chum/README.md

 distribution randomly and upload files.
 Maybe the first upload was chosen to be 512k, the second was 128k, and the third was 512k.

-Now let's say that we want to simulate a workload where 80% of uploads are 128k, and the remaining 20% are 512k and 1m.
+Now let's say that we want to simulate a workload where 80% of files are 128k, and the remaining 20% are 512k and 1m.
 We can use a distribution like [128, 128, 128, 128, 128, 128, 128, 128, 512, 1024].
 Assuming the random
-selection is truly random in the limit, 8/10 uploads will be 128k in size, 1/10 will be 512k in size, and 1/10 will be 1m in size.
+selection is truly random in the limit, 8/10 files will be 128k in size, 1/10 will be 512k in size, and 1/10 will be 1m in size.

 There are two ways to specify the previous distribution at the CLI.